⚠️ EC² Invest can make mistakes. Please double check information in this report.

 ⚠️ What Could Go Wrong

-• A sharper-than-expected economic slowdown in mainland China could negatively impact the earnings and outlook for many Hong Kong-listed companies.
+• Continued economic slowdown in Mainland China could weigh on the earnings of Hong Kong-listed companies.

 🏢 Fund Overview